orey/papers/docs/articles/mbse-vs-ea.md

   * What methodology to create a good IT architecture serving the business process transformation according to the strategic intentions?
   * What are the relevant views and artifacts to use to model the digital transformation, starting with the strategy, going through the business layer, the application layer and the infrastructure layer?

 The most used enterprise architecture language is Archimate (see our [introductory article](archimate-intro.md)).
 This language is particularly adapted to model most of the other dimensions of interest of the military project, especially the organizations, strategy, processes and IT systems, whatever the complexity.
+It proposes 13 basic viewpoints (see [here](https://pubs.opengroup.org/architecture/archimate3-doc/apdxc.html)) but its global metamodel makes it adapted for complex representations not respecting the viewpoints.

 ## 4 Solutions for military projects

 ### 4.1 The best of breed solutions

-If we look at the market and take the best of breed solutions, considering the requirements of the Table 1, we can end up having the analysis of the Table 2.
+If we look at the market and take the best of breed solutions, considering the requirements of the Table 1, we can propose the solutions presented in Table 2.

 | # | Dimension | Solution |
 | --- | --- | --- |